According to a few studies done in the past, the medical inflation in India is around 17 percent annually, much above the general inflation level.

 Many health plans cover pre-hospitalization expenses up to 30 - 90 days prior to the date of hospitalization.

-Post-hospitalization Expenses: After discharge from hospital, during the recovery period, there are various expenses one incurs to ensure a complete recovery.
+Post-hospitalization Expenses: After discharge from the hospital, during the recovery period, there are various expenses one incurs to ensure a complete recovery.
 These typically include the following:

 - Medical tests, scans, X-rays